The following procedure refers to the replacement of a transcutaneous pigtail catheter where the tip is intended to be in the renal pelvis.

 - Enter the renal pelvis with the obturator, and then advance with only the soft catheter.*

-- If proper position of a pigtail catheter, lock the pigtail.
-If unsure, confirm location within the renal pelvis by injection of a few ml of contrast before fixation.*
+- Confirm proper location within the renal pelvis by injection of a few ml of contrast, with two projections from different directions.*

 Check whether there is blood or pus in the aspirate or spontaneous return.